Renault Megane RS Hatchback (2018 - ) review

 How reliable is it?

 Take a look at the Warranty Direct Reliability Index, and you’ll be pretty happy with the prospect of how reliable your Megane should be.
 Renault sits firmly in the top half of the manufacturer rankings, and as an individual model, the Megane hasn’t done at all badly, either.
 Granted, that historic performance could count for nothing with the latest car being based on a different platform, but we’ve heard very few complaints from owners of cars that share that platform – including the Nissan Qashqai and Renault Kadjar – over reliability.
-But JD Power's 2017 Vehicle Dependability Study puts Renault as a brand below average for the industry, which is disappointing.
+But JD Power's 2019 Vehicle Dependability Study puts Renault as a brand slightly below average for the industry, which is disappointing.
 Should anything go wrong, Renault offers a middle-of-the-road three-year/60,000-mile warranty.

 How safe is it?